The History Of Our Club As It Happened

 1989: The first season back in the top-flight ends in disappointing relegation.
 Gary Pallister is sold for British record fee of £2.3m to Manchester United.

-1990: Rioch is sacked and assistant Colin Todd takes over.
-He leads Boro out in their first ever Wembley final, losing 1-0 to Chelsea in the Zenith Data Systems Cup.
+1990: Rioch is sacked and assistant Colin Todd takes over but decides it is more appropriate that Tony Mowbray leads Boro out in their first ever Wembley final, losing 1-0 to Chelsea in the Zenith Data Systems Cup.
 Boro's league form is a struggle and security is only assured on the final afternoon when Newcastle are beaten at Ayresome Park, Ian Baird scoring twice in a 4-1 success.

 1991: Boro's league form returns, and after a strong promotion challenge, Todd's men eventually lose in the play-off semi-finals.
 Todd resigns and Lennie Lawrence takes over.